-At Lauth, we empower our clients with comprehensive business intelligence so they can improve their
+At Lauth, we empower our clients with comprehensive corporate intelligence so they can improve their business from within

 Internal Corporate Investigations

 It is common for large corporations to have an internal team of investigators dedicated entirely to addressing internal corporate issues.
 When there are claims of misconduct against a fellow employee, or when there are repeated instances of internal theft, these corporate investigators will be called on to find the source of the problem.
 In the wake of the #MeToo movement, many corporations like Microsoft made public statements that promised there would be major investments made in their internal investigation teams in order to better serve their employees with internal complaints.
 However, corporations of smaller sizes may lack the resources to implement a team dedicated to corporate issues.

 Internal investigation teams are a great way to easily facilitate these investigations within the organization.
 Keeping corporate investigations internal obviously has its benefits—to begin with, internal corporate investigation teams are agents of the corporation.
 These corporate investigators are highly familiar with the business and its operations.
 These corporate investigators are typically full-time employees of the corporation and can pursue an investigation in the best interest of their employer.
 Perhaps the most attractive facet of internal corporate investigations is that the investigation is kept in-house and away from media attention.
 All of these factors certainly make internal investigations appear like the most attractive option, but internal investigations can have disastrous consequences for a corporation that can exponentially grow.